-Earlier we said that presumably, our reverse multiplier approach would in fact have been sympathetically received by Shavell and Polinsky, the authors of the article presenting the original multiplier, but this may be doubtful.
-The reverse multiplier approach that we propose in this essay may be perceived as a reverse multiplier only from a technical-external point of view, but not from a substantive point of view.
-Why?
-Our approach could be said to be incompatible with the trend of the original multiplier approach, where the whole idea is to focus on the actions of the wrongdoer so that s/he pays for his/her actions and internalize all the costs of his/behavior.
-For this reason, when s/he is already being sued, s/he must also pay for previous incidents for which s/he was not sued, although apparently s/he should have been.
-According to this approach, we focus on the defendant’s actions and the need to deter him/her optimally, while the plaintiff enjoys a windfall: in other words, s/he does not deserve the amount of the punitive damages but s/he receives it as an expression of the public interest in deterring the defendant.
-According to this concept, a person who claims punitive damages is similar, to a degree, to a plaintiff in a class action.
-In both cases, the plaintiffs are fulfilling public interests, although, unlike a class action, the person who sues for punitive damages does not share the amount s/he receives with other victims who did not sue.
-What is important under the multiplier approach in keeping with the objective of optimal deterrence is that the wrongdoer pays for the entirety of the harm s/he caused in all the cases, even if he was sued for only some of them, as we emphasized above (in the former Part).
-Apparently, our reverse multiplier approach achieves a different and quite opposite result—a reduction of the payment that the tortfeasor from will pay, because of the actions of the particular injured party.
-That is to say, here the particular injured party and his/her actions do enter the picture and we also care about what the injured party did or did not do in his/her contribution to the damage.
-The possible result is the reduction of the compensation that the tortfeasor must pay, i.e., reducing the deterrence of the tortfeasor, who apparently behaves in the same way whether the injured party behaves inappropriately or not.
-As such, the basic goal of the multiplier approach, according to which a wrongdoer pays for everything s/he did, by virtue of the optimal deterrence goal, even if s/he is only sued for some of his/her actions, is apparently frustrated.
-According to the multiplier approach, since the defendant still committed all those acts that are presumed to be torts, the amount of punitive damages that should be paid should not be reduced, even if the injured party too acted wrongly.
+Earlier, we said that presumably, our reverse multiplier approach would in fact have been sympathetically received by Shavell and Polinsky, the authors of the article presenting the original multiplier, but this may be doubtful.
+The reverse multiplier approach that we propose in this essay may be perceived as a reverse multiplier only from a technical-external point of view, but not from a substantive one.
+The reason is that our approach is arguably incompatible with the trend of the original multiplier approach, which focuses on the actions of the wrongdoer so that they pay for their actions and internalize all the costs of their behavior.
+For this reason, when they are sued, they must also pay for previous incidents for which they were not sued, although apparently, they should have been.
+According to this approach, we focus on the defendant’s actions and the need to optimally deter them.
+The plaintiff, however, enjoys a windfall and essentially does not deserve the amount of the punitive damages.
+Nonetheless, the defendant receives the punitive damages as an expression of the public interest in deterring the defendant.
+According to this approach, a person who claims punitive damages is similar, to a degree, to a plaintiff in a class action.
+In both cases, the plaintiffs are fulfilling public interests, although, unlike a class action, the person who sues for punitive damages does not share the amount s/he receives with other victims who, in their particular case, did not sue.
+Bearing in mind the objective of optimal deterrence, what is important under the multiplier approach is that the wrongdoer pays for the entirety of the harm they caused in all the cases, even if they were sued for only some of them, as we emphasized in the previous section.
+Apparently, our reverse multiplier approach achieves a different and quite opposite result—a reduction of the payment that the tortfeasor will pay because of the actions of the particular injured party.
+In essence, here the particular injured party and their actions are relevant and we take into account what the injured party did or did not do in their contribution to the damage.
+The possible result is the reduction of the compensation that the tortfeasor must pay is reduced, which reduces the deterrence of the tortfeasor.
+The tortfeasor apparently behaves in the same way whether or not the injured party behaves inappropriately.
+The basic goal of the multiplier approach is frustrated by such a result.
+The approach is designed to ensure that a wrongdoer pays for everything they did, in order to achieve optimal deterrence, even if they are only sued for some of their actions.
+The multiplier approach presumes that the defendant committed all those acts that are presumed to be torts.
+Therefore, the amount of punitive damages should not be reduced, even if the injured party also acted wrongly.

-Three answers to this may be offered.
-The first is that this matter does not detract in any way from our approach; it only means that our approach is compatible with the multiplier approach only structurally and technically, in that it in fact constitutes a kind of reverse multiplier, but it is not compatible with the original approach substantively, since the deterrence vis-à-vis the tortfeasor is not optimal.
-Then it is possible that Shavell and Polinsky and their supporters would not necessarily accept our approach.
+There are three possible answers to this problem.
+The first this potential result does not detract in any way from our approach; it only means that our approach is compatible with the multiplier approach only structurally and technically, in that it in fact constitutes a kind of reverse multiplier.
+However, it is not substantively compatible with the original approach since the deterrence vis-à-vis the tortfeasor is not optimal.
+Thus, it is possible that Shavell and Polinsky and their supporters would not necessarily accept our approach.